 Nothing is hard for G-d.
 Sometimes, it seems to us that G-d will have a hard time pulling things through.
-Where will He bring the salvation from?
+Where will He bring the salvation from ?
 How will it all come about?
 When a person thinks that he has his livelihood under control, he should try thinking ten years ahead...
 Can he be sure that everything will be okay, and the markets will work in his favor?
 If you think so, Rashi has a message for you.
 Start praying!!
 Nothing is solid.
-This does vou not mean that should not hе confident.
+This does mean that vou should not not he confident.
 How so?

 In shidduchim, some people think they have all the reasons to be married early.
 Money, looks, smarts, prestigious family, connections....
 At the end of the day, the shidduch does not comes from "good connections".
 It comes in the most unexpected way.
-"Just happened to meet an old friend who mentioned that he knows of a guy..."
-(How I met my wife is a crazy story, not for now...It had nothing to do with friends, whose mothers are shadchanim or principals in girls' seminaries.)
+"Just happened to meet an old friend who mentioned that he knows of a guy ... " (How I met my wife is a crazy story, not for now...It had nothing to do with friends, whose mothers are shadchanim or principals in girls' seminaries.)
 Livelihood and marriage are similar to the splitting of the sea, where salvation came from the most unexpected direction.
 Of course, nothing is hard for G-d.
 It was just so hard for them to see how He would bring salvation.
 Does this mean no confidence?
 Yes, and no. If you believe that you have your livelihood under control for the rest of your life, then I do not suggest that you be confident.
 If you are confident that you have your shidduch and that your shalom bayit will be bliss, just because you are a nice guy, you may have something unexpected in store for you.
 But, if you believe that G-d knows what you need, and will take care of you in another five years, just as he has taken care of you till now, then you have "what" to believe in.

 The Chafetz Chaim illustrates this thought with a parable.
-King David tells us, 'השלך על ה יהבך והוא יכלכלך (Psalms 55;23) Throw your burden on G-d, and He will support you.
+King David tells us, 'השלך על ה' (Psalms 55;23) Throw your burden on G-d, and He will support you.
 There was a man schlepping a heavy package on the side of the road.
 A nice man from the town passed by in a carriage and offered to give him a lift.
 Taking his seat, the man picked up his heavy bags and put them on his shoulders.
 The driver asked him why he did not put the bags down.
 The fellow answered, "It is enough that you are carrying me.
 You do not need to carry my bags, as well."
-The driver answered him, "It makes no difference if you put the bags on the floor or you carry them on your shoulders.
+The driver answered him,

+Rabbi Meir the Great, of Premishlan (1703- 1773), disciple of the Baal Shem Tov has a great Hassidic twist on the words we say every "It makes no difference if you put the bags on the floor or you carry them on your shoulders.
 At the end of the day, it all weighs the same for the buggy ."